assay-it/doc/docs/workflows/01-everything-continuous.md

 ![](01-everything-continuous-screen.png)

-We need to define the following GitHub actions pipelines at `.github/workflows`
+The workflow implementation requires the following pipelines for GitHub Actions at `.github/workflows`
 * `check.yml` checks quality of proposed changes.
 It is executed for each pull request and its commits.
 * `build.yml` validates quality of `main` branch after changes are merged.
 * `carry.yml` carries the microservice to live environment using immutable deployment.
 The pipeline is executed every time a new release is crafted using GitHub.